youzan/systemtap-toolkit/README.md

 ============

-We need [systemtap] and [dwarf]. some scripts is working on kernel space and other is working on the user space.
+We need [systemtap] and [dwarf]. some scripts are working on kernel space and other is working on the user space.

 For kernel space, we need kernel debuginfo like `kernel-debuginfo-3.10.0-327.28.3.el7.x86_64`.
 For user space, we need user application debuginfo like `redis-debuginfo-2.8.19-2.el7.x86_64`.